Jones Carioca

-Jones Lopes da Silva (born 14 October 1988), known as Jones Carioca, is a Brazilian footballer.
+Jones Lopes da Silva (born 14 October 1988), known as Jones Carioca, is a Brazilian professional footballer.
 Mainly a forward, he can also play as a winger or as an attacking midfielder.

 Career

 Born in Caratinga, Jones began his career in Bonsucesso team in 2009.
 Had a pass on loan, almost unnoticed by Northwest five months of Bauru.
 In January 2010 he was signed by Deportivo Maldonado, which de facto a proxy club for investor and football agent.
 Then he was hired even loaned by America-Rio de Janeiro state championship for football in 2010.
 He stood out and was one of the best players in the league in Rio.
-In August 2010 he was loaned to Cruzeiro, which Cruzeiro would received 30% transfer fee if Jones was successfully sold, followed the footstep of Wallyson.
+In August 2010 he was loaned to Cruzeiro, for which Cruzeiro would receive a 30% transfer fee if Jones was successfully sold, followed the footstep of Wallyson.